-The Violence Against Women Act (VAWA) is set to expire on December 7 unless it is renewed by Congress.
-This monumental legislation was the first federal law to specifically focus on ending domestic violence, providing valuable funding for victim services such as shelters, transportation, and childcare.
+The Violence Against Women Act (VAWA) is monumental piece of legislation that was the first federal law to specifically focus on ending domestic violence, providing valuable funding for victim services such as shelters, transportation, and childcare.
 It also supports education and crime prevention programs, and established and funds the National Domestic Violence Hotline.

 History of the Violence Against Women Act